HSF/hsf.github.io/howto-website.md

 ## About the HSF website

 This site is maintained by the HSF GitHub [contributors](https://github.com/orgs/HSF/people).
-If you're interested to become one contact the HSF startup team or any team member.
+If you're interested to become one contact the [HSF coordination team](/organization/team.html) or any team member.
 It was set up by Torre Wenaus and Benedikt Hegner.

 ## Implementation